 - Cover and let it rest till double in size (30 minutes or so)

-- Divide your dough into 16 x 50g each.
+- Divide your dough into 16 x 50g each or 'agak-agak' 15 as I have 3 baskets so 5 in each.
 Please look at pics.
 If you have leftover dough I usually divide them and add to each balls or you can just bin or you can make just a plain bao.

 - Rest the baozi for at least 30 minutes, UNCOVERED then steam for 8 – 9 minutes at high heat.